Anna-Maja Kazarian: Chess Olympiad

 Kazarian represented the Netherlands at one Women's Chess Olympiad that was held in Baku, Azerbaijan in 2016.
 She played on the fourth board behind Peng, Haast, and Lanchava.
 The Netherlands finished in 21st place out of 134 teams with a score of 14 points (+7–4=0).
 Individually, Kazarian performed well, scoring 5/10 and earning her last WIM norm.
+On July 20, 2024, she was confirmed as a member of the Dutch women team for the 45th Chess Olympiad hosted in Budapest.

 European Team Chess Championship

 Kazarian has also represented the Netherlands at two European Team Chess Championships, playing on the reserve board in both instances.
 In 2015 in Reykjavík, she played behind Peng, Haast, de Jong-Muhren, and Lanchava.
 The team finished in the middle at 15th place out of 30 teams with a score of 9 points (+4–4=1).
 Although Kazarian was on the reserve board, she had the opportunity to play eight games, the second-most on the team.
 She had one of the best performances of her career, scoring 6/8 and gaining 34 rating points.
 With a performance rating of 2324, she also earned her second WIM norm and won the bronze medal on the reserve board behind Polish WGM Joanna Majdan-Gajewska and Italian WFM Alessia Santeramo.
 In 2017 in Crete, Kazarian had less opportunity to play as the four boards were covered by Peng, Haast, Lanchava, and Iozefina Păuleţ.
 She scored 2/5 as the Netherlands managed a similar result to 2015, again finishing with 9 points (+4–4=1) to place them 14th out of 32 teams.